nicktodd/spring-course/docs/spring-jpa.md

 }
 ```

-8. Add a method to return a properties object that can provide any additional JPA configuration.
+8. Add a method to return a `Properties` object that can provide any additional JPA configuration.

 ```
 private Properties jpaProperties() {